Course Accreditation Policy

 EHA has been responsible for accrediting environmental health university courses for over 25 years.
 Our accreditation scheme focuses on ensuring courses that want to graduate Environmental Health Officers (EHOs) equip their graduates with the required skills, knowledge and attributes to enter the profession.

 Our Environmental Health University Course Accreditation Policy was reviewed and adopted in 2014 and sets the current benchmark for universities to meet.
 All Australian accredited environmental health courses must meet the national standard aligning with the environmental health officers skill and knowledge matrix endorsed and published by enHealth (2009).
+(Summary of the underpinning skills and knowledge for accreditation)

 Our accreditation system continues to be valued by universities and employers.
 EHA continues to field questions from other universities seeking advice about accreditation and what benchmark they have to meet to receive accreditation.
 Many government and private employers mandate that a prospective employee must hold a qualification from a university that is accredited/recognised by EHA.
 Further our national accreditation system is accepted internationally through the International Federation of Environmental Health (IFEH).